cdktf/cdktf-provider-cloudflare/docs/zone.python.md

 - *Type:* typing.List[str]

-List of Vanity Nameservers (if set).
+An array of domains used for custom name servers.
+This is only available for Business and Enterprise plans.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zone#vanity_name_servers Zone#vanity_name_servers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zone#vanity_name_servers Zone#vanity_name_servers}

 ---